paulOsinski/arenawarriors-prototype/README.md

 # Arena Warriors Prototype
 Based on a prototype I built for a previous company.
 Contains a series of character, armor and equipment cards, with stats.

-The goal of this prototype was to simulate a series of 2-player combat interactions between these sets of cards.
+This was a prototype for a basic two-player card game.
+None of the mechanics are overly complex, but we'd designed a bunch of trading cards and we wanted a way that these cards could battle and interact.
+Our product designer had created a basic rule set, which I replicated in Javascript.
+The goal was to figure out if any of these cards were too 'overpowered' by getting a large dataset of card interactions.

+This code creates an array of 2-player combat interactions, combining every possible set of cards.
 With information on how each card performed, we would be able to test our cards for game balance.

+# Functions:

-- The main combat mechanics are written in Typescript
+- The main combat mechanics are written in TypeScript.
+It's a slightly more complicated rock/paper/scissors interaction, where you add multiple cards together, and then compare the results to an opponent's set of cards.
+- Using TypeScript functions from the /tests folder, you can simulate all possible player combinations and get the combat results in an array.
-- The resulting data is then stored in an SQLite database using PANDAS
+- The resulting data can then be stored in an SQLite database using PANDAS (Python library).
-- After the testing is completed, the data can be exported as a CSV or interacted with using SQL.
+- After the testing is completed, the data can be exported as a CSV or queried using SQL.
+(The resulting CSV is over a million rows long, so I recommend you aggregate your results with SQL before you export anything.)

-Each player gets a character, armor and equipment.

 # Installation: